jonathanolson/slither/notes/patterns.md

 - TODO
   -
+  - HIGHLANDER BAD because exit edges that could be "double black"
+  -
   - Support "blank/null" face values on EXIT FACES (so that the corresponding "boundary" non-exit edge can be determinate).
     - Matching and other things will need to ... check this?
+  -
+  - Check if implied is using isCanonicalWith (we might want to only use canonical rules, should be guaranteed to have them, no?)
+    - Maybe not?
   -
   - HIGHLANDER on colors
     - Or maybe... match face values of exit faces?
     - Can we... perhaps match whether "exit faces" are ... null? (because then we could get more indeterminate edges)